prod-moira/dom-netninja/README.md

         - Styling should usually be handled in CSS, not inline via JS, especially in larger projects.
 - Best Practice:
     - Use `.classList.add()` to assign reusable classes to elements.
+    - Use `.classList.remove()` to take them off if needed dynamically.
     - Define all styles in your CSS file instead of hardcoding them with `.style`.

+## 14: Vid 14 • Attributes
+- These methods let you *read, modify, check,* or *remove* HTML attributes from elements using JavaScript.
+  They’re especially useful when dealing with custom attributes or dynamically updating things like `href`, `id`, or `data-*`.
+- In `app.js` or any DOM script:
+    - `element.getAttribute("type");`
+        - Retrieves the value of the specified attribute from the element.
+        - For example: `input.getAttribute("type")` might return `"text"` or `"password"`.
+        - If the attribute doesn’t exist, it returns `null`.
+    - `element.setAttribute("type", "password");`
+        - Sets or updates the value of an attribute on the element.
+        - If the attribute exists, it will be overwritten.
+        - If it doesn’t exist, it will be created.
+        - Example: turning an input field into a password field.
+    - `element.hasAttribute("href");`
+        - Checks if the element has a specific attribute.
+        - Returns `true` or `false`.
+        - Useful for conditional logic like: `if (link.hasAttribute("href")) { ... }`
+    - `element.removeAttribute("class");`
+        - Completely removes the specified attribute from the element.
+        - The element will behave as if the attribute was never there.
+        - Example: `button.removeAttribute("disabled")` will make the button clickable again.
+- Extra Notes:
+    - These methods are especially useful when working with custom `data-*` attributes:
+        - `element.getAttribute("data-id")` or `setAttribute("data-category", "fiction")`.
+        - Can be used to store extra info in the HTML without affecting layout or style.
+    - Compared to `.classList` (which specifically targets the class attribute), these methods are more *general-purpose*.
+- Best Practice:
+    - Use `getAttribute()` and `setAttribute()` when working with non-style-related properties.
+    - For classes, prefer `.classList`; for inline styles, avoid `.style` when possible.